ECCooney/Styling-Tool-Temp-Detector/README.md

 The data is viewable in a Blynk application, which shows the current temp, the temperature history, and the current device state.
 The installed Blynk application will also send the user a push notification when the device has automatically switched off as described above.

 As an optional extra, the data can also be published to the Thingspeak platform using the MQTT protocol.
 This data is then accessed and displayed in graph format to a companion web application, which can allow users to monitor multiple devices.
 This web app has been developed in Glitch.
+You can view the code for this here: https://glitch.com/~style-control or in the Glitch branch of this repo.

 ![stylecontrol](https://user-images.githubusercontent.com/95751749/207833988-5e99a662-ae00-43e1-b25a-cc633b5c9518.PNG)